gighive/gighive/docs/index.md

 - Coming soon: an easy-to-use iphone app.

 ### Requirements
-1. Control Machine: Tested on Ubuntu 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS, installed on bare metal.**
+1. Control Machine: Tested on Ubuntu 24.10 and 22.04, so the requirements are **any flavor of that version or Pop-OS, installed on bare metal.**
 2. Target Machine: Your choice of virtualbox, Azure or bare metal deployment targets for the vm and containerized environment.
 These are shown in this <a href="images/architecture.png">architecture diagram</a>.